 Over the years, the museum has worked to document the events of 9/11 with oral histories and over 11,000 artifacts collected from Ground Zero, donated from survivors and victims’ loved ones.
 Here is a look at some of the items in their collection, and the heavy stories they carry.

 This pair of women’s heels belonged to Fiduciary Trust employee Linda Raisch-Lopez, a survivor of the attacks on the World Trade Center.
 She began her evacuation from the 97th floor of the South Tower after seeing flames from the North Tower.
 She removed her shoes and carried them as she headed down the stairs, reaching the 67th floor when the South Tower was struck by Flight 175.

 As she headed uptown to escape, she put her shoes back on, and they became bloody from her cut and blistered feet.
 She donated her shoes to the museum.

 This pager, recovered from Ground Zero, belonged to Andrea Lyn Haberman.
-Haberman was from Chicago and was in New York City on September 11, 2001 for a meeting at Carr Futures offices, located on the 92nd floor of the North Tower.
+Haberman, who lived in Chicago, was in New York City on September 11, 2001 for a meeting at Carr Futures offices, located on the 92nd floor of the North Tower.
 It was Haberman’s first time visiting New York; she was only 25 years old when she was killed in the attacks.

 On the morning of September 11, 55-year-old Robert Joseph Gschaar was working on the 92nd floor of the South Tower.
 At the time of the attack, he called his wife to let her know about the incident and reassured her that he would safely evacuate.
 Robert did not make it out of the tower alive.
 A year after the attacks his wallet and wedding ring were recovered.